 There are numerous reasons why someone would want a name change for their child.
-A name change can signal a new chapter for someone life, get rid of baggage associated with the name, or even changing a child’s last name to their new stepparents’ name.
-Whatever the reason should be you should be informed about the legal process of what it takes to get your child’s name legally changed.
+A name change can signal a new chapter for someone's life, get rid of the name associated with it, or even change a child's last name to their new stepparents' name.
+Whatever the reason, you should be informed about the legal process of what it takes to get your child's name legally changed.

 Who, Where, and How Do I get A Name Change?

-To begin, only a parent, guardian, or any other conservator can have a child’s name change.
-Yes, this means that a child themselves cannot get a name change even if they wanted.
-This is because for a child’s name, or with any person for that matter, to get a legal name change this will need to be done in court.
-Any other informal name changes are not legal and will not be legally recognized.
+To begin, only a parent, guardian, or any other conservator can have a child's name change.
+Yes, this means that a child themselves cannot get a name change even if they want.
+For a child's name, or with any person for that matter, to get a legal name change, this will need to be done in court.
+Any other informal name changes are not permitted and will not be legally recognized.

-The process begins by filing a petition for a name change and must be done in the county in where the child lives.
-This means you will not be able to get a name change from just any county judge; the child must meet the residency requirement of living in that county.
+The process begins by filing a petition for a name change and must be done in the county where the child lives.
+This means you will not get a name change from just any county judge; the child must meet the residency requirement of living in that county.

-The requirements of the petition itself will ask some important information regarding the name change like the reason for the name change request, why the name change should be granted, the “new” requested full name, and inform the court if there are any previous court orders involving the child who’s name you seek to change.
+The requirements of the petition itself will ask some important information regarding the name change like the reason for the name change request, why the name change should be granted, the "new" requested full name, and inform the court if there are any previous court orders involving the child who names you seek to change.

 How Much Will it Cost?

-If you are not able to afford any attorney to represent you in your name change matter, or if you are not even able to represent yourself as a pro se, meaning without any legal representation, you may file a Statement of Inability to Afford Payment of Court Costs.
+If you cannot afford an attorney to represent you in your name change matter, or if you are not even able to express yourself as a pro se, meaning without any legal representation, you may file a Statement of Inability to Afford Payment of Court Costs.
 You will need to prove your substantial need for these court fees to be waived.

 What If I Only Have a Minor change?

-There are scenarios where a parent may make a minor error on a child’s birth certificate for example if there are mistakes in the spelling of the child’s first, middle, or last name.
-I have met some people that are under the belief that even with these minor changes there would need to be a court order fixing those mistakes.
+There are scenarios where a parent may make a minor error on a child's birth certificate, such as mistakes in the spelling of the child's first, middle, or last name.
+I have met some people who believe that even with these minor changes, there would need to be a court order fixing those mistakes.

-However, this belief is not true.
+However, this belief is not valid.
 These minor changes can be corrected through a birth certificate amendment.
-This can be done by filling out form VS-170 and mailing it into the Texas Department of State Health Services (DSHS).
+This can be done by filling out form VS-170 and mailing it to the Texas Department of State Health Services (DSHS).

 Consent to Name Changes

-The next important part in the name change process involves consent.
-This means that either one of more of the parties will have to consent to having a name change.
+The following important part of the name change process involves consent.
+This means that either one of the parties will have to consent to a name change.

-To begin, it is easiest and most cost-efficient method for both parents to be in agreement with each other regarding the name change.
-If you are one parent on your lonesome petitioning to have your child’s name change you will need to give the other parent notice to the name change.
-The only way to get around this part is if one of the parent’s parental rights have legally been terminated by a court order.
-In that instance, the other parent would not need to be noticed about the name change, but will need to notice any other court ordered conservator or guardian.
+First, it is the easiest and most cost-efficient method for both parents to agree regarding the name change.
+If you are one parent on your lonesome petitioning to change your child's name, you will need to give the additional parent notice of the name change.
+The only way to get around this part is if a court order has legally terminated one of the parent's parental rights.
+In that instance, the other parent would not need to notice the name change but will need to see any additional court-ordered conservator or guardian.

-If you must notice the other parent, and the parent is in agreement, then both parents can file the requests together giving mutual consent.
-However, things become more difficult and costly when one parent does not agree.
-In this instance, the other parent would need to be served with the petition of the name change by either a constable, sheriff, or private process server.
-In these instances, it would be wise to have an attorney who is experienced with working with a process server.
-The above mentioned is true for any parent regarding legal notice even if the other parent is not listed on the child’s birth certificate.
+If you must notify the other parent and agree, both parents can file the requests together, giving mutual consent.
+However, things become more complex and costly when one parent does not agree.
+In this instance, the other parent would need to be served with the name change petition by either a constable, sheriff, or private process server.
+In these instances, it would be wise to have an experienced attorney working with a process server.
+The above is true for any parent regarding legal notice, even if the other parent is not listed on the child's birth certificate.

 Does My Child Have to Agree?

-If you have a child under the age of 10 years old a court will not require the child’s actual consent to the name change.
-However, if you have a child over the age of 10, they must consent to the name change themselves in order for it to be granted.
-Typically, if a child gives their written consent their name change will be granted over the objection of one parent.
+If you have a child under ten years old, a court will not require the child's actual consent to the name change.
+However, if you have a child over the age of 10, they must consent to the name change themselves to be granted.
+Typically, if a child gives their written consent, their name change will be awarded over the objection of one parent.

-Remember any court order involving children will always be made in regard to what is in the “best interest of the child.”
-There are specific factors considered in name changes that have been defined by the Texas Supreme Court and other appellate courts in Texas.
-Some of the factors can include: if the name change will help the child avoid embarrassment, anxiety, inconvenience, etc.; if the child has used that name for a long period of time and how they identify with it, etc. There are many factors to consider when courts consider changing a child’s identity.
+Remember, any court order involving children will always be made about what is in the "best interest of the child."
+There are specific factors considered in name changes defined by the Texas Supreme Court and other appellate courts in Texas.
+Some of the elements can include: if the name change will help the child avoid embarrassment, anxiety, inconvenience, etc.; if the child has used that name for a long time and how they identify with it, etc. There are many factors to consider when courts consider changing a child's identity.